 At the request of the UCSB Library I also served as Curator and Project Manager for a large one-year memorial anniversary exhibit.
 The exhibit entitled We Remember Them: Acts of Love and Compassion in Isla Vista served as a tribute to those who were killed and injured, and highlighted the ways our community came together to heal through loving acts of remembrance.
 In creating the exhibit I worked closely with the parents and friends of the victims.
 Though we had 22 campus and community sponsors, the 6,000 square foot exhibit was largely student-run and volunteer driven.
 In the ten weeks that the exhibit was open we had over 1,800 visitors.
 It was the largest exhibit in the University’s history both in terms of size and attendance.
 Articles on the exhibit were published by Noozhawk, The Bottom Line, the Ventura County Star, and a photo was published in the LA Times.

-My project team and I recently received the Leadership in History Award from the American Association for State and Local History (AASLH) for our archive and exhibit.
-This award is shared by the UCSB Public History Program, the UCSB Library’s Department of Special Research Collections and the campus’s divisions of Student Affairs, and Humanities and Fine Arts.
+In 2016 our project team received the Leadership in History Award from the American Association for State and Local History (AASLH) for our archive and exhibit.
+This award is shared by the UCSB Public History Program, the UCSB Library and the campus’s Divisions of Student Affairs, and Humanities and Fine Arts.
 To read an article about our national award click here.

 Spontaneous memorial at Isla Vista Deli, May 2014.
 Photograph by Claire Bredenoord.

 The Humanity of Loss: Memory and Politics in the Wake of Mass Shootings